|Photos - Joseph D. Peters

 He began to explore other areas of the fine arts.
 It began with an introduction to the world of theater.
 Acting, singing, and dancing was

 executed in the La Salle High School musical production of "West Side Story".

-with local talent agents.
-We then flew to Córdoba and traveled through the various landscapes, the Alta Gracia church and courtyard, a
+local talent agents.
+We then flew to Córdoba and traveled through the various landscapes, the Alta Gracia church and courtyard, a clock

 Joseph was born in Montebello, California.
 His father of German descent and his mother from Bogotá, Colombia introduced him to